 Excessive, insufficient or uneven corneal curvature may be surgically corrected using LASIK, LASEK or other refractive procedures to improve vision and reduce or eliminate the need for eyeglasses or contact lenses.
 Click here for our FAQ's about Refractive Surgery »

 Photorefractive Keratectomy (PRK)

-During the PRK procedure, the eyes are numbed with anesthetic eye drops, before your doctor uses targeted laser energy to correct the shape of the cornea.
-The doctor has complete control over the laser throughout the procedure for highly precise, customized results designed to give each patient the best vision for their individual eyes.
-The entire procedure takes only a few minutes to perform in your doctor's office.
+During the PRK procedure, the eyes are numbed with anesthetic eye drops before your doctor uses targeted laser energy to correct the shape of the cornea.
+The doctor has complete control over the laser throughout the procedure for highly precise, customized results, designed to give each patient the best vision for their individual eyes.
+The entire procedure takes only a few minutes in your doctor's office.

-The refractive lens exchange procedure is the same as that used in cataract surgery; the only difference is that refractive lens exchange is performed to achieve refractive correction rather than cataract removal.
+The refractive lens exchange procedure is the same that is used in cataract surgery.
+The only difference is that refractive lens exchange is performed to achieve refractive correction rather than cataract removal.
 Refractive lens exchange involves a rapid recovery and offers patients dramatic improvement in vision quality.

 After surgery, patients enjoy clearer vision and greater focusing power almost immediately.
-Most benefit from an eliminated or significantly reduced dependence on glasses or contact lenses, and vision that remains stable over time.
-This procedure also prevents the patient from developing cataracts in the future.
+Most patients benefit from an eliminated or significantly reduced dependence on glasses or contact lenses, and vision that remains stable over time.
+This procedure also prevents patients from developing cataracts in the future.

 No matter what type of LASIK you choose, you’ll enjoy improved vision after the procedure.
 Talk to your doctor about what type of LASIK is best for you and what to expect from the surgery.